Pinoy Family Recipes

 • Combine soy sauce, calamansi juice, minced garlic, black pepper, and sugar in a bowl.
 Add the pork chops and marinate for at least 30 minutes, or overnight for better flavor.

-• In the same pan, sauté the onion rings until they become soft and slightly caramelized.
-Set aside some onion rings for garnish.
+• Heat the cooking oil in a pan over medium heat.
+Sauté the onion rings until they become soft and slightly caramelized.
+Set aside onion rings for garnish.

 • Pour the reserved marinade and water into the pan.
 Add the pork chops back in, then cover and simmer for about 15-20 minutes or until the pork chops are tender.